 Hiring a cook via a referral offers a hefty serving of advantages.
 The time-saving benefits of hiring referrals are reason enough to give this strategy a try.
 The typical recruiting process involves selecting channels to share the job post on, promoting the position, sorting through candidates, the list goes on.
 Referrals allow you to bypass the resource-intensive search.

 Want another morsel of good news?
 Referrals are more likely to produce impressive candidates.
-Studies show that referred employees are less likely to quit and often outperform candidates hired via other methods.
+Studies show that referred employees are less likely to quit and often outperform those hired via other methods.
 In short, employee referrals could connect you with five-star candidates that you otherwise would have missed out on.

 The next time you’re determining how to hire a chef or other kitchen staff member, don’t forget to ask around your restaurant.